danlapid/worker-fs-mount/README.md

 ## How It Works

-When you import `@cloudflare/worker-fs-mount`, it automatically patches `node:fs/promises`.
-Every filesystem call checks if the path falls under a mounted location:
+With the wrangler alias configured, every `node:fs/promises` import is replaced with our implementation.
+Each filesystem call checks if the path falls under a mounted location:

 ```
 fs.readFile('/mnt/storage/file.txt')